Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Introduction

-In relativistic systems, the separation between temporal and spatial fluctuations is observer dependent.
+In relativistic plasma turbulence and high-energy astrophysical flows, temporal spectra are often the primary observable, making the relation between temporal and spatial structure particularly critical.
+In relativistic settings, where measurements are performed along worldlines, the relation between temporal and spatial spectra can instead be formulated in terms of spacetime structure (e.g., \cite{Boyanovsky2004,Mukhanov1992,ClarkDiLeoni2020}), rather than through advection based assumptions of Taylor's hypothesis.
+Measurements along worldlines are formally analogous to Lagrangian sampling in turbulence, where fields are evaluated along trajectories.
+In contrast to the Lagrangian case, where trajectories are determined by the flow dynamics, the worldline acts as an external geometric constraint, and the resulting temporal spectrum arises as a projection of the underlying spacetime spectral density.
+Temporal spectra measured along single worldlines are widely used to characterize variability and to infer underlying physical structure, particularly in relativistic systems (see \cite{Basboll2019,Marscher2008,Uttley2005}).

+Still, a temporal signal measured along a worldline does not correspond to a direct sampling of a spatial field, but instead probes a projection of an underlying spacetime stochastic process.
+Consequently, a direct identification between temporal and spatial spectra is not generally valid.
+Indeed, the common identification of temporal and spatial spectra, based on the non-relativistic Taylor hypothesis, has been questioned already in classical turbulence due to intrinsic temporal dynamics and properties of the stochastic field (see \cite{Mahlmann2019,Hada2017,He2019,ClarkDiLeoni2020}).
+In relativistic systems, temporal and spatial fluctuations are not uniquely separated but depend on the observer, suggesting an intrinsically relativistic origin for deviations between their spectra.
 The frequency measured along a detector’s worldline is not an independent time component but part of a spacetime four-vector whose components mix under Lorentz transformations.
-Consequently, slope inference routinely applied in relativistic contexts lacks a Lorentz invariant foundation.
-The issue is not model specific but geometric, reflecting the covariant structure of spacetime correlations.
-This leads to a fundamental question: \emph{what is the Lorentz invariant relation between spatial and temporal spectra of stochastic fields?}
+Consequently, slope inference routinely applied in relativistic contexts lacks a formulation consistent with relativistic invariance.
+This raises a fundamental question: \emph{What is the relation between temporal and spatial spectra of stochastic fluctuations in relativistic flows?}

-This question concerns the relativistic structure of measurement, independent of the underlying dynamical model or statistical assumptions.
-It applies to any stationary stochastic field in Minkowski spacetime: whenever temporal spectra are obtained by sampling a field along timelike worldlines, their relation to underlying spacetime correlations is constrained by Lorentz symmetry rather than by dynamical assumptions.
-This covariant relation therefore extends equally to relativistic fluid flows, plasma fluctuations, quantum fields, and stochastic fields in relativistic field theory, including cosmological density perturbations and gravitational wave background \cite{Basboll2019,Boyanovsky2004}.

-In this Letter we establish a Lorentz-covariant spectral universality for stationary stochastic fields in Minkowski spacetime.
-We show that the relation between spatial and temporal spectral distributions is governed by Lorentz invariant projection rather than by advection based assumptions, and that under spacetime homogeneity the resulting temporal scaling is identical for all inertial observers.
-We further identify the conditions under which this universality breaks down for anisotropic or dispersion dominated spectra, thereby establishing the covariant principle governing spectral inference in relativistic systems.